-6.2.6 Ensure root PATH Integrity (Scored)
+6.2.6 Ensure root PATH Integrity (Automated)

-The rootuser can execute any command on the system and could be fooled into executing programs unintentionally if the PATHIS not set correctly.
+The root user can execute any command on the system and could be fooled into executing programs unintentionally if the PATH is not set correctly.

-Including the current working directory (.) or other writable directory in root's executable path makes it likely that an attacker can gain superuser access by forcing an administrator operating as root execute a Trojan horse program.
+Including the current working directory (.) or other writable directory in root's executable path makes it likely that an attacker can gain superuser access by forcing an administrator operating as root to execute a Trojan horse program.